The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Asymptotic Structure of the PTW Solution when

 as $\varepsilon \to 0^+$.
 It then follows from \eeref{regionII_exp} and \eeref{vbar2} that,

 as $\varepsilon \to 0^+$.
 Finally, via \eeref{speed_smalluc1} and \eeref{vbar2}, we can construct $v^*(\varepsilon)$ as,

-as $\varepsilon \to 0^+$.
-We observe that \eeref{speed_small_cutoff} is decreasing in $\varepsilon$ as $\varepsilon \to 0^+$, and is in full accord with the rigorous results established in Theorem \ref{theorem}.
-We see immediately that the result derived here, via a rational application of the method of matched asymptotic expansions, agrees in the first two terms with the results that Brunet and Derrida \cite{BrunetDerrida1997} and Dumortier, Popovic and Kaper \cite{Dumortier_etal2007} obtained.
-However, the method of matched asymptotic expansions has enabled us to obtain the next correction term in \eeref{speed_small_cutoff}, and higher order terms could be obtained by systematically following this approach.
+as $\varepsilon \to 0^+$. {For completeness we give a schematic diagram of the asymptotic structure for $U_T(\bar y;\varepsilon)$ in terms of the coordinate $\bar y$ as $\varepsilon\to 0^+$ in Figure \ffref{sketch}.
+Returning to \eeref{speed_small_cutoff} } we observe that the approximation is decreasing in $\varepsilon$ as $\varepsilon \to 0^+$, and is in full accord with the rigorous results established in Theorem \ref{theorem}.
+We see immediately that the approximation derived here, agrees in the first two terms with prediction \eeref{speed_cutoff_BD} that Brunet and Derrida \cite{BrunetDerrida1997} first obtained and its third term is consistent with the order of the error term in \eeref{speed_cut-off_Dumortier_etal} that Dumortier, Popovic and Kaper \cite{Dumortier_etal2007} derived.
+However, the method of matched asymptotic expansions has enabled us to obtain the next correction term in \eeref{speed_small_cutoff}, and higher order terms could be obtained by systematically following this approach (of course it may also be possible to obtain the third and higher order terms via extending the approach of \cite{Dumortier_etal2007}).
+In fact, we may continue the expansion in each region to next order, and after matching, we can readily obtain that the higher-order correction to \eeref{speed_small_cutoff} is given by

+as $\varepsilon\to 0^+$.
+For brevity, we do not provide a derivation to \eeref{speed_small_cutoffb}.
 We now consider the asymptotic structure of the PTW solution to QIVP as $u_c \to 1^-$.